OmerElmaliach/AP-Email/README.md

 ## Overview

 This project implements a URL filtering system using a Bloom filter.
 The system allows users to add and remove URLs to a blacklist and check if a given URL is potentially blacklisted.
 It leverages the speed and memory efficiency of Bloom filters to quickly determine potential membership in the blacklist.
-The communivation is done through a TCP protocol server/client implementation.
+The communication is done through a TCP protocol server/client implementation.

 ## Architecture